AriaSalvatrice/Aria-CMOS-Synth/README.md

 ![Extending the system with breadboards](docs/images/integrating-breadboards.jpg)

-As all the guts are exposed, the aesthetics of the PCBs are important.
-When performing on video, they must provide a fun and colorful visual spectacle.
+As there are no panels, the aesthetics of the PCBs are important.
+When performing on video, they must provide a fun and colorful visual spectacle with mucho Blinkenlichten.
+They must also double as a reasonably ergonomic user interface.

 ![The aesthetics of the build are important](docs/images/aesthetics.jpg)